alicolville/Weight-Tracker/docs/custom-fields.md

 There are four field types currently supported:

--   **Range slider** – create sliders to allow your user to answer using a scale.
+-   **Drop down** – allows the user to select an answer from a defined list.
 -   **Number** – allows the user to enter a number.
 -   **Photo** ([Pro Plus only](/upgrade.html))  – allows the user to upload a photo.
 -   **Radio buttons** – allows the user to select an answer from a defined list.
+-   **Range slider** – create sliders to allow your user to answer using a scale.
 -   **Small text** – allows the user to enter text into a small text field.
 -   **Large text** – allows the user to enter text into a larger text area.
 -   **Yes or No** – displays a drop down box allowing the user to select an option of either Yes or No.